hjdhjd/homebridge-myq/README.md

 If you have these devices and would like to contribute, please open an [issue](https://github.com/hjdhjd/homebridge-myq/issues), label it as a enhancement, and let's figure out how to make this plugin even better!
 Bonus points if you like puzzles and lots of debugging output. :smile:

+## Documentation
+* Getting going
+  * [Installation](#installation): installing this plugin, including system requirements.
+  * [Plugin Configuration](#plugin-configuration): how to quickly get up and running.
+  * [Things To Be Aware Of](#aware): some things you should be aware of, including myQ-specific quirks.

+* Advanced Topics
+  * [Feature Options](https://github.com/hjdhjd/homebridge-unifi-protect/blob/master/docs/FeatureOptions.md): granular options to allow you to set the camera quality individually, show or hide specific cameras, controllers, and more.
+  * [MQTT](https://github.com/hjdhjd/homebridge-unifi-protect/blob/master/docs/MQTT.md): how to configure MQTT support.
+  * [Advanced Configuration](https://github.com/hjdhjd/homebridge-unifi-protect/blob/master/docs/AdvancedOptions.md): complete list of configuration options available in this plugin.
+  * [Changelog](https://github.com/hjdhjd/homebridge-unifi-protect/blob/master/docs/Changelog.md): changes and release history of this plugin, starting with v2.0.

 ## Installation
 If you are new to Homebridge, please first read the [Homebridge](https://homebridge.io) [documentation](https://github.com/homebridge/homebridge/wiki) and installation instructions before proceeding.